coder/websocket/README.md

 ## Features

 - Minimal and idiomatic API
-- Tiny codebase at 1400 lines which reduces the surface area for bugs
+- Tiny codebase at 1400 lines
 - First class context.Context support
 - Thorough tests, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)
 - Zero dependencies outside of the stdlib for the core library